cuba-platform/admin-tools-addon/README.md

 To find out more about the Runtime Diagnose component, please get acquainted with [this documentation](https://github.com/mariodavid/cuba-component-runtime-diagnose/blob/master/README.md)

 ## Load Config
-Using the Load Config functionality it is possible to upload configuration files to the configuration directory right from the system UI without stopping the application.
+Using the Load Config functionality it is possible upload configuration files and various scripts to a configuration directory right from the system UI without stopping the application.

 ![Load-config-menu-item](img/load-config-menu-item.png)